jepstein-eagle/adaptable/packages/adaptable/readme/Functions/adavanced_search_function.md

 **Does Advanced Search update if the underlying data changes?**

-That depends on what you have specified for the  property in Adaptable Options.
+That depends on what you have specified for the [filterActionOnExternalDataChange](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_filteroptions_.filteroptions.html#filteractiononexternaldatachange) property in FilterOptions.
-[filterActionOnExternalDataChange](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_filteroptions_.filteroptions.html#filteractiononexternaldatachange) property in FilterOptions.

-The default is Never meaning that it wont update as ticking data changes or the underlying data set changes.
-But you can change this to Always or after a ThrottleDelay.
+The default is *Never* meaning Advanced Searches won't update as ticking data changes or the underlying data set changes.
+But you can change this to *Always* or after a *ThrottleDelay*.

 ### Further Information
 - [Advanced Search State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_advancedsearchstate_.advancedsearchstate.html)